Location: London (1 – 2 days in the office) with flexible working

-- Processing of applications in a timely manner and ensuring information at each stage is accurately recorded.
+- Processing of applications in a timely manner and ensuring information at each stage is accurately recorded on our database.

-- Carry out initial eligibility and due diligence checks on grant applications.
+- Carrying out initial eligibility and due diligence checks on grant applications.

-- Production of papers on grant applications for consideration at the Grants’ Committee, and production of relevant papers for Board and other meetings.
+- Producing papers on grant applications for consideration at the Grants’ Committee, and producing relevant papers for Board and other meetings.

-- Provision of assistance to the Executive Director in monitoring the progress of grants awarded and ensuring appropriate evaluation of impact.
+- Providing assistance to the Executive Director in monitoring the progress of grants awarded and ensuring appropriate evaluation of impact.

 - Contributing to the development of evaluation and impact reports, gathering case studies.

-- Work with the Financial Controller to ensure that records are kept updated with grant allocations, suppliers and payment data to ensure accurate financial reporting and forecasting.
+- Working with the Financial Controller to ensure that records are kept updated with grant allocations, suppliers and payment data to ensure accurate financial reporting and forecasting.

 - Maintaining basic records of grants, liaising with the Financial Controller and supporting the Executive Director.

-- Supporting the Executive Director with ad hoc administrative assignments, and to represent TPFF as necessary.
+- Supporting the Executive Director with ad hoc administrative assignments, and representing TPFF as necessary.

-- To comply with all Policies and Procedures to ensure that everyone who comes into contact with TPFF experiences the highest standard of service at all times.
+- To comply with all Policies and Procedures to ensure that everyone who comes into contact with TPFF always experiences the highest standard of service.

 - To be familiar with and comply with Health and Safety policy and procedures, taking personal responsibility for a safe working environment.

-- To promote TPFF’s Equality, Diversion and Inclusion policy.
+- To promote TPFF’s Equality, Diversity and Inclusion policy.